-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 "It is going to be very disturbing, I will guarantee you that," he said.

-Dr Fauci also warned the outbreak in the US was out of control.
+Fauci also warned the outbreak in the US was out of control.

 "I am not satisfied with what's going on because we are going in the wrong direction if you look at the curves of the new cases," he said.